The local geometry of the stack of $A_r$-stable curves: Families of curves over [A1/Gm]

 It will be useful to study degenerations of $A$-prestable curves, specifically when they are generically outer.
-The following proposition will play a fundamental role in the paper, thus we recall it here.
+The following proposition will play a fundamental role in this paper; thus, we recall it here.

-\begin{proposition}[{\cite[Proposition~2.10]{AlpFedSmyWyck}}] Let $C\rightarrow \spec R$ be a family of $A$-prestable curves over a dvr $R$ and let $p$ be a section of the family.
+\begin{proposition}[{\cite[Proposition~2.10]{AlpFedSmyWyck}}] Let $C\rightarrow \spec R$ be a family of $A$-prestable curves over a dvr $R$, and let $p$ be a section of the family.
 Suppose that the (geometric) generic fiber $p_{Q}$ is an outer $A_{2k_1+1}$-singularity.
-Then \begin{itemize} \item the (geometric) special fiber $p_k$ is an outer $A_{2m+1}$-singularity; \item each singularity of the (geometric) generic curve $C_Q$ that approaches $p_k$ must be outer as well and must lie on the same two irreducible components of $C_Q$ as $p_Q$; \item the collection of such (generic) singularities approaching $p_k$ is necessarily of the form $\{A_{2k_1+1},\dots, A_{2k_s+1}\}$ where $m=s-1+\sum_{i=1}^sk_i$; \end{itemize} \end{proposition}
+Then \begin{itemize} \item the (geometric) special fiber $p_k$ is an outer $A_{2m+1}$-singularity; \item each singularity of the (geometric) generic curve $C_Q$ that approaches $p_k$ must be outer as well and must lie on the same two irreducible components of $C_Q$ as $p_Q$; \item the collection of such (generic) singularities approaching $p_k$ is necessarily of the form $\{A_{2k_1+1},\dots, A_{2k_s+1}\}$, where $m=s-1+\sum_{i=1}^s k_i$. \end{itemize} \end{proposition}

 \begin{remark} With the notation of \Cref{prop:alp-fund}, if $p_Q$ is lonely (respectively separating), then $p_k$ will also be lonely (respectively separating). \end{remark}